json-schema-org/json-schema-spec/README.md

 * hyper-schema.json - the JSON Hyper-schema meta-schema
 * schema.json - the JSON Schema meta-schema
 * jsonschema-core.xml - sources for "core" spec
-* jsonschema-validation - sources for JSON Schema validation
+* jsonschema-validation.xml - sources for JSON Schema validation
 * jsonschema-hyperschema.xml - sources for hyper-schema spec

 Type "make" at a shell to build the .txt and .html spec files.